“Here, let me help you with that.”

 - Bring in hands-on support.
 As in-home caregivers, it’s our responsibility to assist older individuals with assorted needs, but we also recognize the value of allowing seniors the chance to perform helpful responsibilities too.
 It doesn’t need to be a difficult or large task to maintain the sense of being needed.
 Be aware of the senior’s cognitive and physical boundaries, and request his/her help accordingly.
 For instance, a person who is in a wheelchair can sit at the table and help with meal preparation related tasks, polish tableware, or sort nuts and bolts in a toolbox.

 - Vocally show your respect.
 Although you might presume the older person understands how you feel, it’s a phenomenal feeling to be told how much we mean to one another.
 Take time to point out specific ways the older individual has aided you in some manner and how much you appreciate that help, from learning to ride a bike or drive a car, to parenting skills, to the ability to draw or paint or carve wood.
 Be truthful in your compliments, and share them often, from your heart.

-A skilled in-home caregiver, such as the professional caregivers at Complete Care at Home, is proficient in maintaining the sensitive balance between providing care for older adults and increasing their sense of purpose and meaning.
-Contact us online or call us at 805-727-3445 to learn more about how we provide the kind of companion care Santa Barbara and families in other surrounding areas trust most.
-To find out more about all of the areas we service in Santa Barbara County, please visit our Service Area page.
+A skilled in-home caregiver, such as the professional caregivers at Complete Care at Home, is proficient in maintaining the sensitive balance between providing care for older adults and increasing their sense of purpose and meaning utilizing our extensive list of elderly care and Alzheimer’s care tips for caregivers.
+Contact us online or call us at 805-727-3445 to learn more about our elderly care and Alzheimer’s care in Santa Barbara, CA and the surrounding areas.
+To find out more about all of the areas where we offer service, please visit our Service Area page.